S4N0I/pgANN/README.md

    emb100 cube
 );
 ```
-3. Create a GIST index on the emb100 column which stores a 100-dimesional embedding of the original vector
+3. Create a GIST index on the emb100 column which stores a 100-dimesional embedding of the original vector:

 `create index ix_gist on images using GIST (emb100);`

 _Note: you might need to create other indexes (b-tree etc.) on other fields for efficient searching & sorting, but that's outside our scope_